Jellyfin: Development

-The project began on December 8, 2018, when co-founders Andrew Rabert and Joshua Boniface, among other users, agreed to fork Emby as a direct reaction to closing of open-source development on that project.
-A reference to streaming, Jellyfin's name was conceived of by Rabert the following day.
+The project began on December 8, 2018, when co-founders Andrew Rabert and Joshua Boniface, among other users, agreed to fork Emby in reaction to closing of open-source development on that project.
+Jellyfin's name, a reference to streaming, was conceived of by Rabert the following day.
 An initial release was made available on December 30, 2018.

 Version history

-Jellyfin's unique version numbering began with version 10.0.0 in January of 2019.
+Jellyfin's unique version numbering began with version 10.0.0 in January 2019.